 Finding the Google Sheets Difference Between Two Columns

-Now, what happens when you want to do the opposite?
-What if you want to find the ingredients of Cookies that are not present in the Cake?
-In this case, you would only have to make a slight change to the formula used in step 7 of the previous method.
+Now, what happens when I want to do the opposite?
+For example, what if I want to find the ingredients of Cookies that are not also used in Cakes?
+In this case, I would make a slight change to the formula used in step 7 of the previous method.

 =COUNTIF($A$2:$A$9,B2)=0

-This is because you now want to see if the element of column B has 0 occurrences in column A.
+This is because I now want to see if the element of column B has 0 occurrences in column A.

-This will give you the result as shown below:
+This will give me the following result below:

-These were some of the ways in which you can use Google Sheets to compare two columns.
-We used a smaller sample to help you understand the concepts.
+These are some of the ways you can use Google Sheets to compare two columns.
+While I have used a smaller sample to help you understand the concepts, there are other methods discussed in this tutorial that can be equally powerful when used with larger datasets, especially if you’re using them for analytical processing.

-We encourage you to apply and experiment with these methods and hope you found the explanations helpful.
+Therefore, I strongly encourage you to apply and experiment with these methods, and I hope you have found my explanations helpful.

-You can also compare columns in Google Sheets using the VLOOKUP function which operates with the following syntax:
+Another method that I commonly use to compare columns in Google Sheets is the VLOOKUP function.
+This operates using the following syntax:

 =VLOOKUP(search_key,